dalek-cryptography/curve25519-dalek/README.md

 ## (Micro)Architecture Specific Backends

 A _backend_ refers to an implementation of elliptic curve and scalar arithmetic.
 Different backends have different use cases.
 For example, if you demand formally verified code, you want to use the `fiat` backend (as it was generated from [Fiat Crypto][fiat]).
-If you want the highest performance possible, you probably want the `simd` backend.

 Backend selection details and instructions can be found in the [curve25519-dalek docs](https://github.com/dalek-cryptography/curve25519-dalek#backends).